MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/Plan_for_groups_governance.md

 - [Microsoft Teams](https://support.office.com/en-us/article/learn-about-office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2?ui=en-US&rs=en-US&ad=US): a persistent chat-based workspace where you can have informal, real-time, conversations around a variety of topics, organized by specific sub-groups
 - [Yammer](https://support.office.com/en-us/article/learn-about-office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2?ui=en-US&rs=en-US&ad=US): enterprise social experience for collaboration

-Note: Creating a new group via other teamwork applications - such as SharePoint, Planner or Stream - will create an Office 365 Group with an Outlook communication modality with the ability to connect to Microsoft Teams.
+> [!Note] Creating a new group via other teamwork applications - such as SharePoint, Planner or Stream - will create an Office 365 Group with an Outlook communication modality with the ability to connect to Microsoft Teams.

 Depending on where an Office 365 Group is created, certain resources are provisioned automatically, such as:
 - Inbox – For email conversations between your members.
 This inbox has an email address and can be set to accept messages from people outside the group and even outside your organiza-tion, much like a traditional distribution list.